-The last paragraph of Section 1.0, Introduction, of NYSRC Policy No. 5-3 provides that:
+The last paragraph of Section 1.0, Introduction, of NYSRC Policy No. 5-4 provides that:

 The final NYCA IRM requirement, as approved by the NYSRC Executive Committee, is the basis for various installed capacity analyses conducted by the NYISO.
-These NYISO analyses include the determination of the capacity obligation of each Load Serving Entity (LSE) on a Transmission District basis, as well as Locational Installed Capacity Requirements, for the following capability year.
-These NYISO analyses are conducted in accordance with NYSRC Reliability Rules and Procedures.
+These NYISO analyses

-Section 2.2 of NYSRC Policy No. 5-3 provides a timeline for establishing the statewide IRM.
-This timeline is based on the NYSRC's providing the NYISO with the following year's NYCA IRM requirement by December 15, when the NYISO, under its installed capacity and procurement process, is required to begin its studies for determining the following summer's LSE capacity obligations.
+Section 2.2 of NYSRC Policy No. 5-4 provides a timeline for establishing the statewide IRM.
+This timeline is based on the NYSRC's providing the NYISO with the following year's NYCA IRM requirement by December 5, when the NYISO, under its installed capacity and procurement process, is required to begin its studies for determining the following summer's LSE capacity obligations.13

-Section 4.4 of NYSRC Policy No. 5-3 sets forth the process for approval of the annual statewide IRM by the NYSRC Executive Committee.
+Section 4.4 of NYSRC Policy No. 5-4 sets forth the process for approval of the annual statewide IRM by the NYSRC Executive Committee.